jhonjj93/Workflow-Image/Readme.md

 # Work Flow for Postprocessing Orthomosaics
-The Objective of this project is to consolidate the VIs data, agronomic data and greenhouse gases data.
+The objective of this project is to consolidate the VIs data, agronomic data and greenhouse gases data.

 ## There are some requirements to run this algorithm: